franciskershaw/slice-of-pie/testing.md

 *Mozilla Firefox browser image issue*

 * One of my user testers spotted that there was an issue with my card images when using firefox.
-I have a sliding animation that is triggered when a user hovers over several of the product image, but on firefox the cards simply show both images in the same card.
+I have a sliding animation that is triggered when a user hovers over several of the product images, but on firefox the cards simply show both images in the same card.
 The fix is to have the width be 200% instead of the 100% it is currently set as, however this would then break the stylings on all other browsers.
 This was not a decent trade off, so I elected to leave it unfixed as it was not a site breaking issue.

 ## Manual User Story Testing